aditya-suripeddi/covstats/README.md

 ## Future Work / Todos

 1. Swagger docs can be improved
+2. Unit Tests
-2. Heroku Deploy
+3. Heroku Deploy
-2. Data validation of lat, lon - locationiq server tentatively
+4. Data validation of lat, lon - locationiq server tentatively
-3. Static assets
+5. Static assets
-4. Heroku Deploy with addons for db along with redis caching layer
+6. Heroku Deploy with addons for db along with redis caching layer
-5. User authentication
+7. User authentication

 ## Preview of APIs with Swagger